Does Virima Support Pure Storage, NetApp & Arista Discovery?

 | NetApp | ONTAP (AFF, FAS, ONTAP Select) | SNMP, SSH |

-In addition to dedicated storage discovery, Virima’s agentless discovery can identify storage arrays that expose SNMP management interfaces, capturing basic device CI data even without full protocol integration.
+Beyond dedicated storage discovery, Virima’s agentless discovery engine can also identify storage arrays that expose SNMP management interfaces.
+That means teams still get basic device CI data even without a full protocol integration.

 What Network Vendors Does Virima Discover?

-Virima discovers network infrastructure from a range of vendors using SNMP and SSH protocols, with dedicated support added for the following in version 6.1.1:
+Virima discovers network infrastructure from many vendors over SNMP and SSH, with dedicated support added for the following in version 6.1.1:

 | Vendor | Platform | Discovery Protocol |